 Responding to emergencies

 We work with the government to prevent and respond to deadly outbreaks when necessary.
-To prevent the spread of Ebola from neighbouring DR Congo we have trained health workers, provided equipment to hospitals and clinics and run community awareness campaigns.
+To prevent the spread of Ebola from neighbouring DR Congo we have trained health workers, provided equipment to hospitals and clinics, and run community awareness campaigns to dispel myths and rumours and provide accurate information.